 This percentage represents the proportion of buds that successfully established growth under each treatment condition.

 Linear shoot growth has been determined by measuring the distance from the bud union to the apex of the newly developed shoot using a measuring tape.
-Measurements have been averaged on a per-plant basis and expressed in centimeters.
+Measurements have been averaged on a per-plant basis and expressed in centimeter.
 The average leaf count per plant has been determined by enumerating all leaves on individual plants and calculating the mean value across all replicates.
 Leaf area has been determined by measuring ten fully expanded, randomly selected leaves from each replication using a digital Leaf Area Meter (LI-COR Model 3100).
-The average leaf area has been calculated and expressed in square centimeters (cm²).
+The average leaf area has been calculated and expressed in square centimeter (cm²).
 The commercial potential of the grafted plants has been assessed by calculating the percentage of marketable plants.
 Plants have been classified as marketable if they attained a minimum height of 75 cm and exhibited a stem diameter ranging from 1.5 to 2.0 cm at the collar region.
 The proportion of plants exhibiting these characteristics has been measured for each treatment to evaluate overall plant quality and uniformity.

 Data analysis